openhwgroup/cv32e40x/docs/user_manual/source/integration.rst

 The |corev| instruction fetch interface does not implement the following optional OBI signals:
 ``we``, ``be``, ``wdata``, ``auser``, ``wuser``, ``aid``, ``mid``, ``rready``, ``ruser``, ``rid``, ``atop``, ``reqpar``, ``gntpar``, ``achk``, ``exokay``, ``rvalidpar``, ``rreadypar``, ``rchk``.
-These signals can be thought of as being tied off as specified in the OBI specification.
+These signals can be thought of as being tied off as specified in [OPENHW-OBI]_.

 The |corev| data interface does not implement the following optional OBI signals:
 ``auser``, ``wuser``, ``aid``, ``mid``, ``rready``, ``ruser``, ``rid``, ``reqpar``, ``gntpar``, ``achk``, ``rvalidpar``, ``rreadypar``, ``rchk``.
-These signals can be thought of as being tied off as specified in the OBI specification.
+These signals can be thought of as being tied off as specified in [OPENHW-OBI]_.